I love the scents of the season from times past, as we make preparations to celebrate the Longest Night of the Year…

 I love the scents of the season, whether from burning candles or from diffusing essential oils.
 The holiday scents of Mandarin, Cedarwood, Pine, and Juniper Berry are some of my favorites.

 Juniper Berry (Juniperus Communis) is an evergreen shrub that grows to approx. 6 ft. tall.
-It has bluish-green needles with small white flowers.
-The green berries change to a dark blue color after 2-3 years.
-The essential oil is steam distilled from the crushed, partly ripened berries and has a sharp, almost piney scent.
+It has bluish-green needles with small white flowers Juniper berries change to a dark blue color after 2-3 years and steam distilled to make the crisp smelling essential oil.
 Most of Juniper Berries come from France, northern Italy, Austria, and Croatia.

-Juniper Berries were burnt by the ancient Greeks to combat epidemics. and as a cheaper alternative to using Frankincense and Myrrh as incense.
+Juniper Berries were burnt as incense by the ancient Greeks and Tibetians; North American indigenous people burned Juniper in their cleansing ceremonies.
 The Europeans thought of Juniper oil as a cure-all for cholera and typhoid.
-Tibetans used it for incense and North American indigenous people burned Juniper in their cleansing ceremonies.
-Juniper Berry was used in the 10th century by the Vikings to make a type of beer and by the Dutch in the 17th century to make gin.
+Juniper Berry was also used in the 10th century by the Vikings to make beer and by the Dutch in the 17th century to make gin.

 Juniper Berry adds a crispness to the sweeter floral and citrus essential oil blends.
 My Winter Solstice blend has traditional holiday oils like Scotch Pine, Cedarwood, and Frankincense, but the addition of Mandarin and Juniper Berry that adds a freshness that balances the blend.